rsksmart/devportal-1.0/content/rsk-devportal/guides/rif-relay/deployment.md

       │         VersionRegistry               │ '0x8901a2Bbf639bFD21A97004BA4D7aE2BD00B8DA8' │
       └───────────────────────────────────────┴──────────────────────────────────────────────┘
       ```
     The deployment summary shows two sets of Smart Wallets, each paired with its verifiers.
-This is because each verifier uses the factorY for deployment and relay validation.
+This is because the verifier is used for both deployment and transaction validation.
 For testing purposes, the focus will be on using these Smart Wallet Contracts.
 - Testnet
     1. Ensure your account is funded.
 You can get funds from the [tRBTC Faucet](https://faucet.rsk.co/).
     2. Deploy on Testnet: